 Your policy schedule will mention both geographical limits and jurisdiction, and will look something like this:

-In this example, the PI policy's geographical and jurisdictional limits mean you can only work in the EU, and under EU law.
-There are variations of these limits and your schedule might combine any of UK, EU, worldwide excluding USA and Canada, and worldwide.
+In this example, the PI policy's geographical and jurisdictional limits mean you can only work within the EU, and under EU law.
+There are variations of these limits and your schedule might specify any of the UK, EU, worldwide excluding USA and Canada, and worldwide - in any combination.

-If you work outside the EU, you need to make sure it's noted in your schedule.
+If you work outside the EU, you need to make sure it's specifically noted in your policy schedule.
 If it's not, you're not covered.
-For obvious reasons, that can cause big problems.
+And for obvious reasons, that can cause big problems.

-And unless you specify otherwise, it's likely your PI will only cover you for working in the EU.
+Because unless you've made it clear you require international professional indemnity insurance with wider cover, it's likely your PI will only cover you for working in the EU.
 This largely depends on what you do and who you're insured with.